AndrasSzep/bme280-n2k/README.md

-# Temperatur and Atmospheric pressure sensor BMP280
+# BME280 sensor data to NMEA2000

 BME280+DHT11 to NMEA2000 and Wifi

 ![](rpm-t.png)